Have you got some leftover cream cheese you’re worried you’re not going to finish in time?

 Cream cheese actually lasts quite a long time in the refrigerator since most commercial brands contain stabilizers, like carob bean gum or carrageenan.

 Expect your unopened cream cheese to last 2-3 weeks past its sell-by date if you’ve stored it well.
 That means keeping your cream cheese deep in the refrigerator, not in the fridge door – that’s the warmest part of the fridge and the part most prone to temperature fluctuations.

 Once opened, your cream cheese will last for up to 10 days.

 Obviously, use some common sense here.
 If you open your cream cheese three days past the sell-by date, don’t expect it to last longer than a few more days!

 That’s it!
 Now you know whether freezing your cream cheese is the right option for you, plus how to do it.
 Here’s a quick summary if you need it:

-- Thawed cream cheese shouldn’t be used as a spread, due to the texture change.
+- Due to the texture change, thawed cream cheese shouldn’t be used as a spread.
 Instead, use it in cheesecake or fudge.

 - Cream cheese lasts up to 2 months in the freezer.
 Double-wrapped, it lasts up to 3 months.

 - If you have lots of cream cheese but still want easy portioning, consider flash freezing.
 This will also save space in your freezer!

 - You might not need to freeze your cream cheese.
 Stored properly, cream cheese will last 2-3 weeks past its sell-by date.